BestTimesToVisit.com Logo

 Kerala State Road Transport Corporation (KSRTC) Buses

-Auto-rickshaws (Auto)
+Auto-rickshaws (Auto-rickshaws)

-Cost:Negotiable, typically ₹100-₹300 for short trips within a city.
+Cost:Negotiable; expect to pay ₹100-₹300 for a typical short trip within a city.

 Ferries